dmorse/pscfpp/README.md

 debug any failure arising from a syntax error in the parameter file.

-The pscf_pc and pscf_pg programs require a value for the spatial dimension of the structure as an additional command line parameter, which is provided as an integer parameter of the -d option.
-This parameter specifies the number 1, 2, or 3 of coordinates along which the structure is periodic.
+The pscf_pc and pscf_pg programs require a value for the spatial dimension of the structure as an additional command line parameter.
+This integer with a value 1, 2 or 3 is provided as the required parameter of the -d option, and specifies the number of coordinates along which the structure is periodic.
 The usual syntax for invoking pscf_pc for a three dimensionally periodic structure (e.g., a network phase or an arrangement of spheres), while also using the -e  option, is thus
 ```
 pscf_pc -d 3 -p param -c command -e
 ```
-The syntax for a simulation of one-dimensional lamellar phase would instead use 1 as the argument of the -d option.
-The syntax for invoking pscf_pg is the same as that for pccf_pc, except for the use of a different program name.
+The syntax for a simulation of one-dimensionally periodic lamellar phase would instead use 1 as the argument of the -d option.
+The syntax for invoking pscf_pg is the same as that for pccf_pc, except for the use of the different program name.

 Programs that are invoked as shown in the above examples would write log output that is produced during execution to the user's screen (i.e., to